nitram779/MobenixFixer/README.md

 # MobenixFixer
 Fixes HDR and some other stuff on a GMod map "gm_mobenix_v3_final".

-Server side only!
+Server-side only!
 You must ask the server owner or admin with access to the server codebase to add it to a server with a Mobenix map.

 ### What does it fix?:
 * Adds the missing tonemap controller.
 Now the map will no longer burn your eyes.